manoelbritto/Google_heat_map/README.md

     print(f"{city}: {lat}, {lng}")
     location.append([lat, lng])
 ```
-Now you have latitude and longitude in a list (location),  then you can pass it through gmaps to and call the heat map.
+Now you have latitude and longitude in a list (location),  then you can pass it through gmaps and call the heat map.
 ```
 import gmaps
 # Configure gmaps with API key